shabados/database/README.md

 If `MAJOR`, `MINOR` are found in any of the commit messages, the version will be adjusted as per semantic versioning.

-Compiled databases are available via the release page.
+Compiled databases are available via the release page, or via `npm install @shabados/database`.

 ## Viewing